mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

 Display logs in a human-readable format.
-As the logs format depends on the server, the ``--format`` flag cannot be used with this command.
+As the log format depends on the server, the ``--format`` flag cannot be used with this command.

 **Format**